tommyp101/github-testing/README.md

 # github-testing
-Learning how to use git and github.
+Learning how to use git and github with VSC

 Organizing projects and tracking changes is vital to becoming a better programmer.
 This project will help me get used to creating, updating, and cloning.